 The traveling standard should have good stability of its output voltages during transportation.
 To reduce the consequences of any unexpected behavior of the traveling standards, several Zener standards are usually used [1].
-Since different environmental conditions are used among participating labs, appropriate correction of measurement results against temperature, humidity and pressure is necessary.
-This makes it necessary for us to prepare a set of traveling standards with data on their environmental coefficients.
+The three Zener standards, the same as the previous K11.3 will be used as traveling standards for which the temperature and pressure coefficients are already known.
 Humidity effect of the Zener standards is known to have very slow time response [2].
 In view of time schedule of comparison, the humidity effect will be treated as a drift effect when reference value is calculated by interpolation between two reference measurements as in the earlier EUROMET KC [3].